ads2280/open-clio/README.md

 ### Write a summary prompt

 Your summary prompt tells the LLM how to extract key information from each example or run, especially any domain or application specific info that the example's summary must retain.
+More specific summary prompts create more accurate and precise clusters.

 Use a mustache template to include the fields of your example or run to summarize, for example ```{{run.inputs.messages}}``` or ```{{example.inputs.0}}```